-Even during these years I just figure that all hose services were required each and every time I went.
-It was a lot to pay during certain periods of my life when I wasn’t financially able to, but I did it anyways.
+Even during these years I just figure that all those services were required each and every time I went.
+It was a lot to pay during certain periods of my life when I wasn’t financially able to, but I did it anyway.

-So last week I went for my regular bi-yearly visit and I sat down, the hygienist said “Ok so today we’re going to do scale, polish, fluoride and the dentist will come do a quick check of you.”
-A minute later after looking over my chart she said “Oh and I see you’re due for an x-ray so we’ll do that too.”
+So last week I went for my regular bi-yearly visit and I sat down, the hygienist said: “Ok so today we’re going to do scale, polish, fluoride and the dentist will come do a quick check of you.”
+A minute later after looking at my chart she said: “Oh and I see you’re due for an x-ray so we’ll do that too.”

 I’m thinking to myself …Here we go again.
 I’m going to walk out of here with a $240 bill. 🙁

 I told her I’d skip the x-rays.

 I didn’t feel like I needed them.

 I’m 46 years old.
 Nothing has changed in my personal hygiene routine, my health, my diet, my mental capacity.